 Outsole 14%: The shoe bottom unit

-Mold Amortization 3%: If there is new tooling it can be paid per pair instead of buying the new molds all at once.
+Mold Amortization 3%: If there is new tooling it can be paid to the factory per pair instead of buying the new molds all at once.

-Once the shoe design is confirmed, the factory will take the spec. sheets and detail the cost of each line item.
+Once the shoe design is confirmed, the factory will take the specification sheets and detail the cost of each line item.
 This is the costing sheet.

 The costing sheet will include every part of the shoe, including the packing box, stuffing paper, the silica gel pack, hang tags etc. Everything in the shoe box must be listed.

 Each item will be listed with the cost per unit and the usage to make that part.
 The waste percentage will also be added.
 The waste percentage, or cutting loss, is the amount of scrap material left over once the parts are cut.

 Yes!
 You have to pay for the scrap that is thrown away.
 For mesh fabric the loss is very small, less than 5%.
 But in the case of fine leather for an expensive shoe, the factory can’t use any leather with cuts or scars from the animal.
 The cutting loss can be up to 20%!